-2.1 Event Systems
+2.1.
+Event systems

 In recent years, there has been an increasing amount of research focused on event based systems.
 Their main objective is to notify the necessary entities about the changes that occurred in the domain of interest.
-Today, event systems are needed and used in several areas such as graphical user interfaces, databases, web based applications, networking applications, distributed applications, publish-subscribe paradigm etc. For example, NaradaBrokering [Pallickara and Fox 2003], [Fox and Pallickara 2005] system implements publish-subscribe paradigm and it is an opensource event-based messaging infrastructure developed by the Community Grids Lab at Indiana University [CGL 2011].
+Today, event systems are needed and used in several areas such as graphical user interfaces, databases, web based applications, networking applications, distributed applications, publish-subscribe paradigm etc. For example, NaradaBrokering [10,11,25] system implements publish-subscribe paradigm and it is an open-source event-based messaging infrastructure developed by the Community Grids Lab at Indiana University.

 There are two different approaches to the event definition.
-The first approach defines an event as it is an instantaneous atomic occurrence, so it is represented as a point in time [Gatziu 1995], [Dittrich and Gatziu 1993], [Liu et al. 1998].
+The first approach defines an event as it is an instantaneous atomic occurrence, so it is represented as a point in time [8,12,20].
 Based on this approach, timestamps of event occurrences can be categorized in three different ways:

-- Absolute time point: It consists of date and time. - Relative time points: It is defined relative to a particular position. - Virtual Clocks are explained in detail in [Lamport 1978], and unique timestamp values are assigned automatically to each event by the system.
+- Absolute time point: it consists of date and time. - Relative time points: it is defined relative to a particular position.

+• Virtual Clocks are explained in detail by [17], and unique timestamp values are assigned automatically to each event by the system.

-The second approach defines an event as occurrence as an interval in time [Allen and Ferguson 1994], [Kam and Fu 2000], [Liebig et al. 1999], [Pietzuch et al. 2003].
+The second approach defines an event as occurrence as an interval in time [2,13,19,26].
 Based on this approach, a state change of an event can be specified within a specific interval and the interval can be represented in two ways: